vidyashreen1991/ui-challenge/README.md

 4) Use SASS or LESSCSS or CSS3
 ```
-NOTE: If your code is SASS or LESSCSS  or CSS3 ( Send .less file., .scss files and Compiled .css file)
+NOTE: If your code is SASS or LESSCSS  or CSS3 ( Send .less file. or .scss files and Compiled .css file)
 ```
 5) Implement Responsive